camunda/camunda-docs/versioned_docs/version-8.6/guides/devops-lifecycle/integrate-web-modeler-in-ci-cd.md

 ### Publish stage

 Push approved changes to staging or production by deploying them to the respective clusters.
-You can use the [`zbctl` CLI](/apis-tools/community-clients/cli-client/index.md) to deploy via your pipeline, which works both for a SaaS or Self-Managed cluster.
+You can use the [Camunda 8 API](/apis-tools/camunda-api-rest/camunda-api-rest-overview.md) to deploy via your pipeline, which works both for a SaaS or Self-Managed cluster.
 Deployments work slightly different on SaaS and Self-Managed, since there are differences in the cluster connection.
 Read more about deployments [here](/apis-tools/working-with-apis-tools.md#deploy-processes-start-process-instances-and-more-using-zeebe-client-libraries).

 #### Define resource authorizations